vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Set a data valore on the Vue instance given a valid chiavepath.
+  Set a data valore on the istanza di Vue given a valid chiavepath.
 In most cases you should prefer setting properties using plain oggetto syntax, e.g. `vm.a.b = 123`.
 This method is only needed in two scenarios:

   1. When you have a chiavepath stringa and want to dynamically set the valore using that chiavepath.

   2. When you want to set a property that doesn't exist.

   If the path doesn't exist it will be recursively created and made reactive.
-If a new root-level reactive property is created due to a `$set` call, the Vue instance will be forced into a "digest cycle", during which all its watchers are re-evaluated.
+If a new root-level reactive property is created due to a `$set` call, the istanza di Vue will be forced into a "digest cycle", during which all its watchers are re-evaluated.

 - **Esempio:**